nkwleroux/BBB/README.md

 # BBB

-Main branch is deprecaited, use the development branch.
+Main branch is deprecated, use the development branch to see the final product.